 Administrative and Financial Director

-Maria Eugenia was born in Guatemala City and moved to Lake Atitlán after accepting the job at Escuela Caracol January 2016.
-She has been essential in helping keep the school operating smoothly!
-She lives in San Marcos La Laguna with his small family.
+Maria Eugenia was born in Guatemala City and moved to Lake Atitlán after accepting work at Caracol School in January 2016.
+She has been instrumental in helping keep the school running smoothly!
+He lives in San Marcos La Laguna with his small family.
 She is currently the president and legal representative of Caracol Association.
 Enjoy the lake, nature and watch children grow up happy.

-Enrique lives with his parents, three brothers and three sisters, including Sandra, the kindergarten assistant teacher.
+Enrique lives with his parents, three brothers and three sisters, including Sandra, the assistant kindergarten teacher.
 He studied Business Administration in San Pedro.
 He is also the vice president of our association.
 He likes to listen to music, read books, walk and swim.